PLANT FAMILIES

 A MORE MODERN VIEW

-The most useful plant identification manual for our region –Manual of the Vascular Plants of Northeastern United States and Adjacent Canada, Second Edition, by Henry A. Gleason and Arthur Cronquist –was published in 1991, which was two-thousand-twelve minus nineteen-hundred-ninety-one years ago (can’t find the darned calculator), during which there has been a substantial revolution in our understanding of flowering plant phylogeny.
+The most useful plant identification manual for our region –Manual of the Vascular Plants of Northeastern United States and Adjacent Canada, Second Edition, by Henry A. Gleason and Arthur Cronquist –was published in 1991, which was two-thousand-twenty-four minus nineteen-hundred-ninety-one years ago (can’t find the darned calculator), during which there has been a substantial revolution in our understanding of flowering plant phylogeny.
 This has been aided by two main developments: (1) the very informative use of DNA sequence information to deduce relationships, and (2) an increased diligence to principles of “cladistics,” wherein groups are only recognized as legitimate entities if they encompass all of the descendents of a common ancestor.
 So, for convenience, some of the classification schemes that practicing naturalists employ are a bit outmoded.
 This is evident most evident in three principal ways: (1) the obsolescence of “monocots” and “dicots” as recognized classes of angiosperms; (2) a drastic rearrangement of some families, principally by “splitting” certain large ones into several smaller ones and; (3) a diminished tendency to recognize formal mid-level categories in the taxonomic hierarchy (class, order), in favor of distinguishing distinguish major clades (branches) on a “sliding scale” as appropriate without necessarily ascribing taxonomic significance to those clades.

 Until recently, and in the Gleason and Cronquist Manual of Vascular Plants, two classes of angiosperms were said to exist: MONOCOTYLEDONS (monocots) and DICOTYLEDONS (dicots).
 Although somewhat outmoded, this is still a very useful distinction for keying and recognizing plants.